semmlerino/CurveEditor/refactoring_summary.md

    - Updated legacy modules to forward to service implementations
    - Ensured backward compatibility during transition

+7. ✅ **Consolidated curve data operations**:
+   - Expanded `AnalysisService` with batch transformation methods
+   - Added support for velocity normalization
+   - Updated `batch_edit.py` to use the `AnalysisService` API
+   - Refactored `quick_filter_presets.py` to use the `AnalysisService` API
+   - Updated documentation to reflect the new architecture
+   - Marked `CONSOLIDATE_SMOOTHING_FILTERING.md` plan as completed

 ## Architecture Changes

 The refactoring moves from a utility-class based architecture to a service-based architecture: